Fixed Asset Management

 Related Regulations

-It is necessary for the university to safeguard and maintain its fixed assets in order to receive the maximum benefit from those assets, to comply with university and Federal requirements regarding the use and disposition of fixed assets, and to properly record and account for its fixed assets for financial accounting purposes.
+It is necessary for the university to safeguard and maintain its fixed assets in order to receive the maximum benefit from those assets, to comply with university and federal requirements regarding the use and disposition of fixed assets, and to properly record and account for its fixed assets for financial accounting purposes.
 As a recipient of federal support under sponsored programs, the university must also comply with the Office of Management and Budget’s (OMB) Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (OMB Uniform Guidance 2 CFR §200) and for funding effective before December 26, 2014 - OMB Circular A-110, collectively referred to as Federal Guidance.
-In addition, Federal Acquisition Regulation (FAR), Part 45 – Government Property prescribes the minimum requirements that the university must meet as a Federal contractor in establishing and maintaining control over Government Property.
+In addition, Federal Acquisition Regulation (FAR), Part 45 – Government Property prescribes the minimum requirements that the university must meet as a federal contractor in establishing and maintaining control over Government Property.

 Who is Governed by this Policy